mappiamo/mapi-geoCMS/doc/manual_en.rst

 Admin Panel Widget_List error
 -----------------------------

-If Admin Panel "Widget_list" crash the problem is in the naming of the widget or in the naming of the widget funciont.
-Check and fix it.
+If Admin Panel "Widget_list" crash the problem is in the naming of the widget or in the naming of the main widget functions.
+The main function name should be like: mwidget_<widgetName>(){}.

+Admin Panel could crash also if the name of other functions of your widget are a duplicate of other widgets function name.
+So keep attention to the naming of your functions.

 Mappiamo custom content type managment